Conditional Equivalence of DPO and RLHF: Implicit Assumption, Failure Modes, and Provable Alignment

 Key Points

-- CPO introduces constraints for provable alignment and achieves state-of-the-art performance.
+- CPO introduces constraints to ensure provable alignment with human preferences.

 Want this in your inbox every morning?